Beqa-Beqa/Timestamp-microservice-express/README.md

 # Timestamp-microservice-express
 <br/>
 ## My first express project from one of the FCC challenges

 [Challenge URL](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/timestamp-microservice)

+## Set up on your local machine

 ```bash
 git clone https://github.com/Beqa-Beqa/Timestamp-microservice-express.git   #This will clone the repository